robjacob/pad/README.md

 * And, even if there are many, want ALL entries that are very close (ie within RADIUSNEAR), so I don't lose something I thought I filed

+Avoid biofeedback effect, where the 2 peripheral windows keep swapping as brain state changes.
+Maybe it's very subtle.
+(*)Or it only shows up when you try to bookmark something.

+Brain state never causes us to mess with the main window.

+### Save:

+Press Save button = saves with the current brain state and (placeholder) current interest level.

+And the auxiliary display reorders itself

+Nearest neighbor approach:
+Save each bookmark along with its raw data, no classifier

 ## UI Implementation